moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 layout: distill
 title: "Two Ways to See a Cosmic Filament"
 subtitle: >
-  Matter in the Universe collects along a web of filaments, and finding them in sparse galaxy data is a geometry problem.
-We race two models — a local curvature test against an orientation-lifted measurement borrowed from the visual cortex — on thousands of synthetic universes with exact ground truth.
-  The interactive plots below show what each model can and cannot do — and tell the story of how our own benchmark quietly handed one contestant a head start, and what happened when we levelled the race.
+  We compare two methods for finding cosmic filaments in sparse galaxy data: a standard local-curvature (Hessian) detector and an orientation-lifted detector adapted from models of the visual cortex.
+Both are benchmarked on synthetic data with exact ground truth and on real survey data.
+The interactive plots below show where each method works, where each fails, and how a flaw in our own evaluation initially produced a wrong conclusion that stricter controls reversed.
 date: 2026-07-04 09:00:00
 categories: [mathematics]
 tags: [cosmic-web, sub-riemannian, SE3, filaments, data-analysis]
 description: >
-  Introductory tour of the cosmic-web filament experiments: the Hessian baseline vs the R³×S² orientation lift, with interactive result explorers built from the actual benchmark data (E0–E2), including the failure modes — junctions, dense sampling, gravity-shaped webs, and the transport test.
+  A benchmark study of two filament detectors — the Hessian baseline and the R³×S² orientation lift — with interactive figures built from the actual experiment data: accuracy on exact-truth synthetic webs, failure modes at junctions and on gravity-evolved fields, a dynamical test of the geodesic-transport hypothesis, and validation against Planck and ACT gas maps.
 comments: true
 published: false
 ---